LeoJuguet/report-internship2024/report.typ

   semStmt("while" c { s_1 } (s_2)) = semStmt( s_2 \; "while" c { s_1 \; s_2 } ) \
   semStmt("while" c { s_1 })Sigma = semCond(not c) ( union.big_(n in NN) (semStmt(s) circle.small semCond(c))^n Sigma)
 $
+In Jasmin, a function only have one `return` statement, at the end of the function.

+=== Semantic of Jasmin Abstraction
+Like it's not possible to calculate the exact semantic of jasmin, we calculate an overapproximation of states.
 $
   semStmtA(s_1\; ...\;  s_n) = semStmtA(s_n) circle ... circle semStmtA(s_1) \
   semStmtA("if" c {s_t} "else" {s_f}) = semStmtA(s_t) circle semCondA(c) join semStmtA(s_f) circle semCondA(not c) \